-But first, let’s talk turkey.
-I mean, ground beef.
+But first, let’s talk turkey, I mean ground beef.
 The really lean option of ground beef, 93/7, is not easy to prepare well.
 That’s because there’s not enough fat in it to turn out juicy, delicious fare.
-Lean ground beef requires seasoning as well as fussy cooking—and even adding fat.
+Super lean ground beef requires careful seasoning as well as fussy cooking—and even adding fat.
 So save your money and go with a less lean more flavorful option.

-Sounds horrible, I know.
-But it’s not.
 By mixing in something with the ground beef to make it go farther, I get results that are so much better than the beef alone.
-I’m always doctoring, seasoning, adding this or that depending on what I’m making.
+I’m always doctoring, seasoning, and adding this or that depending on what I’m making.

 Take meatloaf for example.
 I wouldn’t be surprised if just the word “meatloaf” makes you respond with a resounding “Yuck!”
 That’s because a brick of ground beef stuck in the oven with a little salt and pepper is going to turn out dry as shoe leather, and about as tasty.